-Spug gets on the soapbox
+On the soapbox

 Thighs, damned thighs and statistics

-In the thirty-odd years that I have been running, I have covered the circumference of the earth and then some.
+In the forty-odd years that I have been running, I have covered the circumference of the earth and then some.
 I have had highs and lows.
 I have had, as all runners do, periods of progress and setbacks, and I have been injured plenty.
 Five months ago I was struggling to walk.
 This morning I ran six miles.
 I have spent almost a year getting treatment.
 I have sat for hours with my ankles in buckets of iced water.
 I have stretched and exercised, wept and raged, and every bit of it was worth the run/walk on Christmas morning when I covered three miles in the company of Donner, Blitzen and a billion hailstones.
 Persistence, bloody-mindedness, call it what you will, I was not ready to quit doing something that I love.

 But there are drawbacks.
 Anyone who knows me will say that I am not massive.
 The average height for women in Britain is 5 feet and 4 inches.
 I am almost average height.
 I weigh approximately nine stones and according to the National Health Service, I am slap bang in the middle of the healthy weight range.
-And yet I cannot get my legs down a pair of jeans.
+And yet I cannot get my legs into a pair of jeans.
 If I could get my legs down them, I could fasten the button and sit down without bursting the zip.
-Unfortunately, I have a condition known as muscles and according to the designers of today’s trousers and jeans, I shouldn’t have.
+Unfortunately, I have a condition known as muscles, and according to the designers of today’s trousers and jeans, I shouldn’t have.

-Now, during my extended rehabilitation period, I have learned a lot about the musculature of the lower limbs and I can tell you this with absolute certainty: those muscles are meant to be there.
+Now, during my extended rehabilitation period, I have learned a lot about the musculature of the lower limbs, and I can tell you this with absolute certainty: those muscles are meant to be there.
 Each and every one of them has a job, be it flexing the foot or stabilising the knee.
 Using these muscles strengthens them.
 Not using them causes them to waste.
 Jeans today are cut for people with wasted leg muscles.

 You may have seen the ‘This Girl Can’ advertisements.
 Women are part of the human race.
 We wobble, we sweat, we achieve, we grow, and we develop, just like the male of the species.
 The Sport England campaign encourages women to be more active and to put up two proverbial fingers to the perceived notions of femininity.
 It’s a joy to watch.
 But when those same women go into a changing room, the message that the cut of the trousers sends isn’t one of health and strength.
 The message says: you are too fat to fit into our clothes.
 What is wrong with you?